Waddell "A" Truss Bridge (Parkville, Missouri): History

 In 1953, the Missouri Highway Department renovated the bridge deck to roadway and repurposed the rail line for Missouri State Route 4.
 By 1972, construction on the future Smithville Lake had begun, rendering the road defunct and threatening the bridge's future.
 Shortly before the reservoir was impounded in 1979, the bridge was determined eligible to be listed among the National Register of Historic Places.
 It was catalogued by the Historic American Engineering Record (HAER) before being marked, disassembled, and stored by United States Army Corps of Engineers in 1980.

 The bridge was restored and reassembled at its current location, English Landing Park, in 1987 at a cost of $1,500.
-The restoration was a volunteer effort led by civil engineering professor George F. W. Hauck of the University of Missouri–Kansas City, with the assistance of students and other industry professionals.
-The project won the American Society of Civil Engineers (ASCE) "Outstanding Civil Engineering Award of Merit" in 1989, and was listed on the National Register of Historic Places in 1990.
+The restoration was a volunteer effort led by civil engineering professor George F. W. Hauck of the University of Missouri–Kansas City, with the assistance of students and industry professionals.
+The project won the "Outstanding Civil Engineering Award of Merit" from the American Society of Civil Engineers (ASCE) in 1989, and was listed on the National Register of Historic Places in 1990.

 The other surviving Waddell "A" Truss bridge spans the Cross Bayou in Shreveport, Louisiana.
 Now abandoned, the bridge once carried the Kansas City Southern Railway across the bayou.
 It has been listed on the National Register as Kansas City Southern Railroad Bridge, Cross Bayou, and is recognized as a historic site by the City of Shreveport.